nberlette/dispose/README.md

 cleaned up when they are no longer needed.
 It maintains a stack of disposable resources and provides methods to add and manage these resources.
 It also handles the graceful disposal of resources when the stack itself is disposed of.

+This class is an implementation of `Disposable` itself, meaning you can use it with the `using` statement in Deno v1.36.0+ for automatic resource cleanup.

 ### Usage